Is Your Laptop Overheating? Why It Happens (Even in Winter) and How to Protect It

 ProblemCauseRecommended Solution

-Slow performance or shutdownsInternal temperature exceeds safe rangeLower power mode, rest the device, clean vents
+Slow performance or sudden shutdownsInternal temperature exceeds safe range, thermal throttlingLower power mode, take breaks, clean vents, avoid blocking air intakes

 ✔️You might also find these helpful: